 It is important that you draft these at the same time as you write your outcomes to ensure alignment between what you said you wanted the students to know and be able to do, and what you assess them on.
 There is a meaningful difference between the formative and the summative assessment tasks that you develop for your course:

 Formative assessment generally refers to the assignments and tasks that you set for students during the semester, such as essays, class projects, laboratory reports, and so on.
-The defining feature of formative assessment is the feedback that students receive alongside their grade.
+Formative assessments always provide feedback to students alongside their grade.
 This feedback is an important learning opportunity for students because it provides them with information about what they did well, where they went wrong (and why), and what they ought to have done.
-Thus, formative assessment tasks gives students the opportunity to make mistakes and learn from them before the more high-stakes summative assessment.
+Thus, formative assessment tasks give students the opportunity to make mistakes and learn from them before the more high-stakes summative assessment.

 - Problem sets

 Using Blackboard and Other Educational Technology to Support Teaching

 Technology, including Blackboard, can be used effectively to advance your students' learning.
 We encourage you to contact the Blackboard support staff to explore the ways that Blackboard may help meet your technology goals for your class.
 We would also be happy to work with you on maximizing the effectiveness of these tools for your classroom practice.

 For more information about educational technology available at Rochester, see the IT resources page.